-The school's student population is largely a mix of third and fourth generation families including some Aboriginal and Torres Strait Islander families.
+The school's student population is largely a mix of third and fourth generation families, including an increasing number of Aboriginal and Torres Strait Islander families.
 We also have families from countries in Europe, Asia and Oceania who bring an immense range of cultural history, language and life experiences to the school community.

-Students come from two-parent and single parent families.
+Students come from two parents and single parent families.
 Strong family values are apparent.

 Most of our families live within a 5km radius of the school with the majority of the remainder within 25km.
 Just a small number of families come to us from locations more than 25km away.

-The school population is well established and growing with a mobility rate of less than 5%.
+The school population is well established and enrolment is growing.

 A broad cross-section of the socioeconomic spectrum is represented in the school.

-This provides us with the opportunity to support our families in a variety of ways, giving life to our school ethos.
+This provides us with the opportunity to support our families in a variety of ways, giving life to our school